-(iii) Provision for expected credit losses on trade receivables (Note 9)
+- (b) Critical accounting estimates and assumptions used in applying accounting policies (Cont'd) - (iv) Provision for expected credit losses on trade receivables and contract assets (Note 9)

-The Group uses a provision matrix to calculate expected credit losses ("ECL") for trade receivables.
+The Group uses a provision matrix to calculate expected credit losses ("ECL") for trade receivables and contract assets.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns.
 The provision matrix is initially based on the Group's historical observed default rates.
 The Group will calibrate the matrix to adjust historical credit loss experience with forward-looking information.
 At the end of each reporting period, historical default rates are updated and changes in the forward-looking estimates are analysed.
 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
-The ECL assessment involves estimation uncertainty heightened by the global economic slowdown ensuing the COVID-19 pandemic, such as a low down in payment collections from the customers.
-Significant management judgement is required to assess recoverability of debts from known customers who are potentially more negatively impacted by COVID-19.
-Forward looking adjustments, such as economic data, by management have incorporated potential impact of the COVID-19 pandemic.
+The ECL assessment involves estimation uncertainty heightened by the global economic slowdown and the uneven economic recovering in the sectors in which the Group operates in, which could lead to a slowdown in payment collections from the customers.
+Forward looking adjustments, such as economic data, have been incorporated by management.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information relating to ECLs on the Group's trade receivables is disclosed in Notes 9 and 28.
+The information relating to ECLs on the Group's trade receivables and contract assets is disclosed in Notes 9 and 28.
 A reasonable change in the estimates will not result in a significant impact to the Group's ECL.

-(iv) Estimation of the incremental borrowing rate ("IBR") (Notes 5 and 15)
+(v) Estimation of the incremental borrowing rate ("IBR") (Notes 5 and 15)